Markieta/aircraft-animation/README.md

 # aircraft-animation
-A simple JavaScript aircraft animation that flies across the screen (weeee).
+A simple JavaScript aircraft animation that flies across the screen.